 What tyre degradation is

 Tyre degradation is the process by which a racing tyre loses performance over the course of a stint.
 It is not the same as tyre wear — wear is about how much rubber is physically removed from the surface.
-Degradation is about how the tyre's ability to generate grip changes over time.
+Degradation is about how the tyre's ability to generate grip changes over time, whether or not the surface looks obviously worn.

 In F1, degradation is the single most important factor in race strategy.
 A car that degrades its tyres slowly can run longer stints, pit fewer times, and gain positions during the pit stop phase.
 A car that degrades quickly must pit more often and may lose time even if its raw pace is faster.